funcompbio/funcompbio.github.io/setup.md

 ```
 where you should replace `<modulename>` by the name of the module you want to install
 (e.g., `numpy`, `pandas` or `matplotlib`).
 Note that if you installation of Python
-version 3.x is available in your system through the executation `python3`, then you
+version 3.x is available in your system through the executable `python3`, then you
 will have to use also the `pip3` tool, by doing:

 ```